 If the court thinks the parties can continue to work together despite the divorce, the court may continue the status quo with the husband and wife remaining as business partners, even though they are no longer marital partners.

-Valuation of family businesses can be tricky.
-A closely held business does not have a value that can be readily ascertained on a stock exchange.
-If the business is of sufficient size, it could be worth the parties’ efforts to hire experts such as accountants to evaluate the business, assuming the value of the business is disputed or uncertain.
-On the other hand, if the business is very small or clearly does not have a significant positive value, it probably will not be worth the time and money to thoroughly evaluate the business.
+The valuation of family businesses can be tricky.
+A closely-held business does not have a value that can be readily ascertained on a stock exchange.
+If the business is of sufficient size, it could be worth the parties’ efforts to hire experts such as accountants to evaluate the business, assuming the business’s value is disputed or uncertain.
+On the other hand, if the business is tiny or clearly does not have a significant positive value, it will probably not be worth the time and money to evaluate it thoroughly.

 When trying to ascertain the value of a business, it is helpful to look at the business’s financial statements, reflecting the business’s assets, liabilities, income, and expenses.
 Tax returns and checking account records also can provide valuable information-sometimes more accurate than the company’s internal financial statements.